squeak-smalltalk/squeak.org/_pages/development_model.md

 ---
 {::options parse_block_html="true" /}

-The Squeak Development Process supports the improvement Squeak--the core of the system and its supporting libraries--by its community.
+The Squeak Development Process supports the improvement of Squeak—the core of the system and its supporting libraries—by its community.
 The process builds on few basic ideas: the use of Monticello as the primary source code management system, free access for the developers to the main repositories, and an incremental update process for both developers and users.

 <div class="row">
 <div class="col-md-6 col-lg-6">

 ## Monticello  Repositories

-The main development repository is the **[trunk](http://source.squeak.org/trunk.html)**:
+The main development repository is **[The Trunk](http://source.squeak.org/trunk.html)**:

 * <http://source.squeak.org/trunk>

 New code will be committed here; the repository is world-readable and writable for the group of core developers.

-The main contribution repository is the **[inbox](http://source.squeak.org/inbox.html)**:
+The main contribution repository is **[The Inbox](http://source.squeak.org/inbox.html)**:

 * <http://source.squeak.org/inbox>

 This repository is intended as dropbox.
 It is world-readable *and* world-writable.
 Everyone is encouraged to contribute code here.
 Code that the community, after discussion, accepts as fitting will be moved to the *trunk*.

-If contributions do not work or are deemed unfitting, they are moved to the **[treated inbox](http://source.squeak.org/treated)** for future reference:
+If contributions do not work or are deemed unfitting, they are moved to **[The Treated Inbox](http://source.squeak.org/treated)** for future reference:

 * <http://source.squeak.org/treated>